-AAUW-SF will offer scholarships of $2,000 each to help upper division and graduate school women complete their final year of study in an accredited college or university for the school year 2013-2014.
-Candidates must live or be attending a university or college within a 100 mile distance of San Francisco and be on track to complete their course of study by June 2014.
-There is no restriction on the use of the funds.
-Completed applications are due by April 30, 2013.
+SF-AAUW will offer scholarships of $2,000 to help upper division and graduate school women to receive to receive their final year of study in an accredited college or university for the school year of 2019-2020.
+Candidates must live or be attending a university or college within a 100 miles distance of San Francisco and be on track to complete their course of study by June 2020.
+There are not restrictions on the use of the funds.
+Completion of application is due by April 30, 2019.

 If you are interested, or have friends or relatives who may benefit from the scholarship, please check the Silver Jubilee Fund information posted below on this web page.

 The Silver Jubilee Scholarship Fund was established in 1916 to celebrate the twenty-fifth anniversary of the founding of the San Francisco branch of the American Association of University Women.
 The San Francisco branch, founded by Sarah Dix Hamlin, is the second oldest in the United States, and has pioneered the role of women in California education.